nutcrackify/Rapid_Game_Development_Using_Cocos2d-js/README.md

 # Rapid Game Development Using Cocos2d-Js

-This repository contains code samples for the book "Rapid Game Development Using Cocos2d-Js" available to sale on
+This repository contains code samples for the book "Rapid Game Development Using Cocos2d-Js" available for sale at

 http://leanpub.com/cocos2d

-## Instruction
+## Instructions

 ### Basic Setup